Taking Your Classic Car Out of Storage

 Front and Rear Tires

 It’s easy to check your tires.
 Tires can be inspected by anyone, but it’s not as easy as simply making sure that the tires still hold air.

 Keep in mind that your car has been sitting in one spot for an extended period of time.
 Therefore, the rubber of your tires might have shrunk or been warped by external conditions.

 Be sure to check the air pressure, as well as visually inspecting for cracks, holes, and leaks.

 If you are ready to start your car, you must first check the status of the battery.

 Since the car has been sitting, it’s not uncommon for you battery to be drained.

 If you find that the battery is drained, you can try to boost it or charge it up using a portable charging device.
 Or, if you find that the battery is no longer any good, simply replace it with a new one.

 Getting Your Baby Back on the Road

 In reality, the number of parts you need to check before taking your car out of the storage is quite exhaustive.
-The parts listed above are only a few key points to consider before taking your car out on the road.
+You will also need to make sure the locks are still good so you can do without an auto locksmith The parts listed above are only a few key points to consider before taking your car out on the road.
 You will also want to make sure you have insurance for your vehicle.